shenwei356/brename/README.md

 Homepage: https://github.com/shenwei356/brename

 Warnings:
-  1. The path in file systems like NTFS is case-insensitive, so you should switch on the flag -w/--case-insensitive-path to correctly check file overwrites.
+  1. The path in file systems like FAT32 or NTFS is case-insensitive, so you should switch on the flag -w/--case-insensitive-path to correctly check file overwrites.
+  2. The flag -w/--case-insensitive-path is switched on by default on Windows, please use -W/--case-sensitive-path to disable it if the file system is indeed case-sensitive.

 Three path filters: